jeremycherfas/user/pages/03.blog/2019-8-24/listen.md

 template: item
 ---

 Episode summary: A disastrous European tour reveals that an American rock band manufactured an entire fan base.
 Prelude: German R&B duo, Milli Vanilli, are exposed for lip syncing.
-Support the show by becoming a ValuedListener™ at Patreon.com/Swindled.
+Support the show by becoming a Valuedlistener™ at Patreon.com/Swindled.
 Buy something at SwindledPodcast.com/Shop.
 Original music by Trevor Howard (The Lungs).
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices